webventurer/simple-nextjs-starter/INSTALL.md

 **Flags explained:**

 - `--typescript` → Sets up TypeScript out of the box (instead of plain JavaScript)
-- `--biome` → Linting, formatting, bundling tool that replaces ESLint + Prettier (like ruff)
+- `--biome` → Linting, formatting, bundling tool that replaces ESLint + Prettier
-- `--tailwind` → Installs Tailwind CSS for styling
 - `--app` → Uses the App Router (new file-based routing in `app/` instead of `pages/`)
 - `--src-dir` → Puts all code under a `/src` folder for cleaner repo structure
 - `--import-alias "@/*"` → Sets up import aliases for cleaner imports